Vars

 none

 Deletes the named variable from the collection.
-You can also specify a wildcard pattern to delete multiple variables (or * for all).
+You can also specify a to delete multiple variables (or * for all).

 Exists